-Organic compounds that provide aroma and flavor in cannabis and a variety of other organisms, including plants.
-Terpenes are responsible for the aroma and flavors of cannabis, and influence its effects by interacting with cannabinoids.
+Terpenes are organic compounds that provide the aroma and flavor in cannabis and a variety of other organisms, including plants.
+Terpenes are responsible for the aroma and flavors of cannabis and influence its effects by interacting with cannabinoids.
 Terpenes are formed inside cannabis trichomes, and their relative presence is directly affected by both the spectrum and intensity of light exposure.

 More about terpenes

 Terpenes are aromatic molecules responsible for the unique aroma of each cannabis cultivar.
 The appealing aromas and flavors we experience when we consume cannabis are all thanks to terpenes.
 Each cannabis cultivar has its own unique aroma because it has its own distinct terpene content.
 Whether you smoke cannabis flower, dab concentrates, or vaporize either, these molecules are hard at work delivering tasty citrus, diesel, woody, pine, skunky, coffee, spicy, herbal, or tropical flavors to your palate.

 Terpenes do more than provide flavor and aroma.
 They also support other cannabis molecules in producing desired effects.
 This is called the entourage or ensemble effect, and it's the reason these aromatic compounds have become such a critical area of cannabis research.

 Whether consuming cannabis for personal or medical use, we all go to cannabis for the same thing — the effect.
 The entourage effect presents a reality in which the right cocktail of cannabis compounds will prove more potent and effective than an isolated compound.